Swachh Bharat 2025: Quit Plastic Calls for Urgent Central Government Action to Accelerate India's Cleanliness Revolution

 Quit Plastic: Working for a Cleaner India

-In addition to the above, Quit Plastic educates consumers about the environmental impact of plastic pollution and advocates for policy changes promoting a circular economy where resources are kept in use for as long as possible.
-We believe working together can create a future where waste is minimised, resources are conserved, and India's natural beauty is preserved for generations.
+In addition to the above, Quit Plastic educates consumers about the environmental impact of plastic pollution and advocates for policy changes that promote a circular economy, where resources are kept in use for as long as possible.
+We firmly believe that collaborative efforts can pave the way for a future that minimises waste, conserves resources, and safeguards India's natural beauty for future generations.

 Comments